RELIGIOUS EDUCATION LEADER

 'ALWAYS START WITH WHY'

-Our new curriculum 'When I Grow Up...' is my current priority as the leader for religious education.
-I have been working with the senior leaders and class teachers on three main goals that we wish to see:.
+I have been working with other senior leaders and class teachers on three main goals that we wish to see:.

-- to provide a relevant and rich R.E. curriculum which aims to ensure that each child leaves Mayfield knowing what followers of the main religions believe and how faith affects people's everyday life.
+To provide a relevant and rich R.E. curriculum which aims to ensure that each child leaves Mayfield knowing what followers of the main religions believe and how faith affects, and can enhance, people's everyday life.